miineidi/miineidi_use_cases/README.md

     Proxy

--Validation Process:
+*###Validation Process:
 We have 8 steps for validation process

-    1-purchase of stamps
+    1.purchase of stamps

-    2-Request for a certified copy of the identity document
+    2.Request for a certified copy of the identity document

-    3-Withdrawal of the certified copy of the identity document
+    3.Withdrawal of the certified copy of the identity document

-    4-Submission of the investment valuation request
+    4.Submission of the investment valuation request

-    5-Payment of fees
+    5.Payment of fees

-    6-Withdrawal of the minutes of investment evaluation
+    6.Withdrawal of the minutes of investment evaluation

-    7-Submission of the file
+    7.Submission of the file

-    8-Withdrawal of the Urban Housing Permit
+    8.Withdrawal of the Urban Housing Permit

--Authaurities:
+*###Authaurities:

     Guichet Unique du Foncier

--Payement process:
+*###Payement process:

     CFA 6,000
     minimum travel costs for the team in the field